 Hurricanes and severe weather

-The hurricane season is from June to November and the wet season is May to November, when landslides, mudslides and flooding may occur.
+The hurricane season is from June to November.
+The wet season when landslides, mudslides and flooding may occur is from May to November.
 Storms and hurricanes can also occur in other months.
 The direction and strength of hurricanes can change with little warning.

 If there is a hurricane or severe storm, you may not be able to leave the area: flights in and out of affected areas could be delayed or suspended, and available flights may fill quickly.
 Access to sea ports could also be affected.
 Roads and bridges may collapse or be blocked.
 Power, communication systems and other essential services could be affected.
 In some areas, adequate shelter from a hurricane may not be available for all those who stay.